 The ATAK is one of the best kayaks for river fishing out there, and this is a stunning machine that shows no signs of falling out of favor in the community.
 And the 12-foot design of the 120 model is ideal for fly fishing those meandering, lazy backwaters until the sun goes down.

-The best kayak under $1000?
-Quite possibly.
 The famous Sea Ghost from Vibe Kayaks continues to impress, regularly finding itself included in any number of kayak fishing reviews.

 And that’s for good reason, as you’re getting a brilliant craft here that packs in a lot of useful features for the money.

-Two flush mounted rod holders and four gear tracks offer plenty of scope for customization, and a toe-controlled rudder system ensures this yak is great for taking the effort out of long paddles, windy days, and strong currents.
+Two flush mounted rod holders and four gear tracks offer plenty of scope for customization, and a toe-controlled rudder system ensures this kayak is great for taking the effort out of long paddles, windy days, and strong currents.

 A choice of attractive camouflage options are available, and the large center console provides plenty of storage space to keep all your fly gear close to hand.